2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

 \section{Examples}

-In this section we give some physical examples to exhibit the power of Arrows in Trinity \ref{fig:alg_cycle}.
-In section \ref{section:toric_code}, we explicitly compute left and right centers of 1d condensable algebras in $\bZ_2$ topological order $\fZ(\rep(\bZ_2))$ and lagrangian algebras in $\fZ(\rep(\bZ_2))\btd\overline{\fZ(\rep(\bZ_2))}$, in which we demonstrate that by using \Ar{2} and \Ar{3}, we can obtain 2-Morita equivalent condensable algebras.
+In this section we give some physical examples to exhibit the utility of Arrows in Trinity \ref{fig:alg_cycle}.
+In section \ref{section:toric_code}, we explicitly compute left and right centers of 1d condensable algebras in $\bZ_2$ topological order $\fZ(\vect_{\bZ_2})$ and lagrangian algebras in $\fZ(\vect_{\bZ_2})\btd\overline{\fZ(\vect_{\bZ_2})} \simeq \fZ(\vect_{\bZ_2 \times \bZ_2})$, in which we demonstrate that by using \Ar{2} and \Ar{3}, we can obtain 2-Morita equivalent condensable algebras.
 We also illustrate all other Arrows precisely in this example.
-Realizations of 1d condensable algebras and their left/right centers are also constructed on toric code model.
-In section \ref{sec:Z4}, besides computing left/right centers of 1d condensable algebras to obtain all 2-Morita equivalent condensable algebras, we also illustrate non-trivial examples of \Ar{6}.
+Realizations of 1d condensable algebras and their left/right centers together with invertible domain walls are also constructed on toric code model.
+In section \ref{sec:Z4} with $\Zb_4$ topological order, besides computing left/right centers of 1d condensable algebras to obtain all 2-Morita equivalent condensable algebras, we also illustrate non-trivial examples of \Ar{6}.
 A general computation method of left/right centers for abelian group cases called Kreuzer-Schellekens bicharacters is also mentioned in this subsection.
-In section \ref{sec:expl_S3}, we review the characters in $\fZ(\rep(G))$ and use them to compute lagrangian algebras in $\fZ(\rep(G))\btd\overline{\fZ(\rep(G))}$ to obtain 2-Morita equivalent condensable algebras, this method can be applied to any finite group $G$.
-In the end of this section, we discuss some examples beyond group-like gauge symmetries.
+In section \ref{sec:expl_S3}, we review the characters in $\FZ(\vect_{G})$ and use them to compute lagrangian algebras in $\FZ(\vect_{G})\btd\overline{\FZ(\vect_{G})}$ to obtain 2-Morita equivalent condensable algebras, this method can be applied to any finite group $G$.
+We illustrate this method in case of $\S_3$ topological order.
+In the end of this section, we discuss some examples beyond group-like gauge symmetries, in which we illustrate the impact of algebra automorphism through Double Ising topological order.